brettr7388/mindcare-app/README.md

 TIKTOK PAGE DEMO LINK: https://www.tiktok.com/@mindcareapp

-SCREENSHOTS AT THE BOTTOM OF THIS README
+SCREENSHOTS AT THE BOTTOM OF THIS README PAGE

 MindCare is a comprehensive mental health companion app built with Flutter and Node.js.
 It provides users with tools for mood tracking, AI-powered chat support, and mental health resources.